apache/celeborn/docs/monitoring.md

     - PushDataHandshakeFailCount
     - RegionStartFailCount
     - RegionFinishFailCount
-    - MasterPushDataHandshakeTime
+    - PrimaryPushDataHandshakeTime
-    - SlavePushDataHandshakeTime
+    - ReplicaPushDataHandshakeTime
-    - MasterRegionStartTime
+    - PrimaryRegionStartTime
-    - SlaveRegionStartTime
+    - ReplicaRegionStartTime
-    - MasterRegionFinishTime
+    - PrimaryRegionFinishTime
-    - SlaveRegionFinishTime
+    - ReplicaRegionFinishTime
     - TakeBufferTime
       - The time for a worker to take out a buffer from a disk flusher.
     - RegisteredShuffleCount